KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ## [10] "LoanAmount"        "Loan_Amount_Term"  "Loan_Amt_per_term"
     ## [13] "Credit_History"    "Property_Area"     "Loan_Status"

-This exploratory data analysis will serve as a tool to understand the general trends underneath the data before getting into machine learning and statistical modeling.
+This exploratory data analysis will help to understand the general trends in the data before getting into machine learning.

 ### 6.1 Overall Approval Rate

-Most of the applications were approved from the train dataset were approved.
-411 applications (70%) were approved, denoted with the symbol “Y”， whereas 181 of applications (30%) were rejected, denoted by “N”.
+Most of the applications from the train dataset were approved.
+411 applications (70%) were approved, denoted by the symbol “Y”， whereas 181 of applications (30%) were rejected, denoted by “N”.

-The loan status is the responding variable of this analysis and therefore the unbalanced sample size from both “Y” and “N” may badly affect the predictive model (sensitivity and specificity) built in the later machine learning section.
-It is a good note here and will be considered during models building and evaluation.

 ``` r
 # set up dataframe